Stein

 Publication Type:

-Effects of reducing the particle size of corn on energy, phosphorus, and amino acid by growing pigs
+Effects of reducing the particle size of corn on growth performance and carcass characteristics of growing-finishing pigs

 Authors: